ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-While second-range tokens (for this JSON the second range will start with token `$c`) will refer each _atomic value_ as
+While the second-range tokens (for this JSON the second range starts with token `$c`) will refer each _atomic value_ as
 if JSON was walked recursively:
 ```bash
 bash $ <<<$jsn jtc -T'{{$c}}'